40843245/R-Tutorial/quickstart guide.md

 #### Way 2: Install packages in R through RStudio

+1. In RStudio, select `Packages` -> `Install package(s)...`.
+2. Then it will popup a windown.
+Select the package you want to download.

++ Example 1:

+For demo of download `rmarkdown` package in RStudio, see [Download R package in RStudio - way 2](https://www.youtube.com/watch?v=Fv0HhrW1dVw)

 ### Look at path that packages will be installed
 There are many ways to look at path that packages will be installed.